Riley Greene Player Props: Tigers vs. Marlins

 Riley Greene At The Plate

-- Greene is hitting .309 with 12 doubles, three triples, seven home runs and 26 walks.
+- Greene has 12 doubles, three triples, eight home runs and 26 walks while batting .308.

-- Greene has reached base via a hit in 51 games this season (of 68 played), and had multiple hits in 22 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.